mendix/docs/content/developerportal/deploy/scale-environment.md

 ---
-title: "Scale Your Environment in Mendix Cloud v4"
+title: "V4: Scaling Your Environment in Mendix Cloud v4"
 parent: "mendix-cloud-deploy"
 #menu_order: 110
 description: "Describes how to scale your environments in Mendix Cloud v4."